aquatix/dotfiles/README.md

 cd ~/.dot
 clone <url>
-cd dotfiles    # this takes you to the freshly cloned ~/.dot/dotfiles sh install.sh  # install the files in the homedir
+cd dotfiles    # this takes you to the freshly cloned ~/.dot/dotfiles sh install.sh  # follow the instructions and install the files in the homedir
 ```

 # Fix for shift+F6 in tmux (and screen probably)